Simply Good Jars: Here's What Happened After Shark Tank

 On "Shark Tank," Cannon shared details about the five different salads the company produced at the time: Rustic Chicken Caesar, Savory Smoked Salmon, Chicken and Bacon Cobb, Ancient Grain Greek, and Basil Pesto Caprese.
 Though, at some point thereafter, the company expanded its offerings to include All-Day Parfaits, housed in smaller jars intended for breakfast or as snacks.
 They also contain sweeter ingredients like yogurt, fruit purees, and muesli.

-Is Simply Good Jars still in business?
+Did Simply Good Jars land in any major retailers?

 What's next for Simply Good Jars?